 Mitigation Measure Action and Timing Responsible for Ensuring Compliance / Verification Date Completed and Initials where frequent and regular foot traffic to them will compact the soil below the trees.
-Action and Timing Verniculon unu minuis 6.
-Construction creates large amounts of dust, and the oaks and any other trees to be preserved will need to be kept clean.
+6. Construction creates large amounts of dust, and the oaks and any other trees to be preserved will need to be kept clean.
 Dust reduces photosynthesis on all trees.
 Strict dust control measures must be implemented during construction to minimize this impact, and an occasional rinsing with a solution of water and insecticidal soap will help control pests.
 Mitigation Measure BIO-4 - Nesting Birds.
-The following measures shall be implemented to mitigate potential impacts on nesting birds: If ground-disturbing activity and/or vegetation City of Bradbury Planning Department/ Qualified Project ground disturbing and vegetation clearing activities should occur outside of the bird nesting season of February 1 through September 15; clearing occurs during nesting bird season (February 1 through Biologist • If avoidance of ground disturbing and vegetation clearing activities cannot be implemented and these activities will occur during the bird nesting season, a qualified biologist shall conduct pre-construction nesting bird surveys during the nesting bird season within 3 days prior to vegetation removal and/or construction activities; and, September 15), a qualified biologist shall conduct pre-construction nesting bird surveys.
+The following measures shall be implemented to mitigate potential impacts on nesting birds: If ground-disturbing activity and/or vegetation City of Bradbury Planning Department/ Qualified • Project ground disturbing and vegetation clearing activities should occur outside of the bird nesting season of February 1 through September 15; clearing occurs during nesting bird season (February 1 through Biologist • If avoidance of ground disturbing and vegetation clearing activities cannot be implemented and these activities will occur during the bird nesting season, a qualified biologist shall conduct pre-construction nesting bird surveys during the nesting bird season within 3 days prior to vegetation removal and/or construction activities; and, September 15), a qualified biologist shall conduct pre-construction nesting bird surveys.
 3 days prior to vegetation removal and/or • If active nests are found during nesting bird surveys, they will be flagged and a 500-foot buffer for raptors and a 250-foot buffer for migratory song birds, shall be installed around the nests.
 The buffers must remain in place until the young have fledged and the nest becomes unoccupied. construction activities.
 Mitigation Measure BIO-5 - Tree Monitoring during Construction.
 A qualified arborist with Tree Risk Assessment Qualification (TRAQ) credential, and field experience with evaluation, maintenance, and care of Coast Live Oak (Quercus agrifolia) trees, will be retained by the City and present during initial ground distributing activities and site preparation activities.
 The arborist will determine whether individual trees, or root systems, impacted during construction would necessitate removal of the tree based on the health, risk of failure, and other potential issues that could occur as a result of the project.
-The arborist may direct the installation of bracing and/or guying measures, corrective pruning, or other treatment for the protection in-place of trees (including root systems) City of Bradbury Planning Department/ Qualified Arborist with Tree Risk Assessment Qualification (TRAQ) Credential
+The arborist may direct the installation of bracing and/or guying measures, corrective pruning, City of Bradbury Planning Department/ Qualified Arborist with Tree Risk Assessment Qualification (TRAQ) Credential or other treatment for the protection in-place of trees (including root systems) impacted by the project.
+Trees originally considered for removal may be